Skip to main content

 1. Each item has a base weight, which defines its normal chance of being selected.

-4. Items not boosted retain their original base weight.
+4. Items without a modifier retain their original base weight.

 Effective Weight Calculation